6daniel32/WorkshopInvoicer/README.md

-# DockerLAMP
+# Docker LAMP
 A very basic local LAMP virtual environment created on a docker compose for pet projects

+## Turning on your environment

 1. Execute "docker compose run composer require --dev phpunit/phpunit" to install phpunit and generate the the composer files